Correctional Officer

 Never, as I am long retired.
 Firearms qualifications were either once per year or four times per year depending on job assignment.
 (I DO have to qualify to maintain my retired carry status.)
 When I retired, 15+ years ago, there was no specified ongoing physical or mental testing.

-Asked by Rob almost 5 years ago
+Asked by Tim about 5 years ago